 However, before we look at the snmpwalk command, we first need to look at how SNMP works.
 On SNMP-enabled devices, an SNMP agent collects information from the device and stores it within a Management Information Base (MIB) where this data is stored so that it can be accessed whenever the SNMP manager polls the SNMP agent.

 When the SNMP Manager queries the SNMP agent, data is taken from the MIB and sent to the SNMP Manager where it can be viewed with a network monitoring tool.
 There are many different commands that you can use to query an SNMP agent.
 The most common ways are through the use of the GET or the GET-Next command.

 The GET command is used to take an Object Identifier (OID) from the MIB.
 The GET-Next command is a little more advanced and goes through a MIB tree from OID to OID pulling information.
 This is where snmpwalk comes in.

 What is snmpwalk?

-snmpwalk is the name given to an SNMP application that runs multiple GETNEXT requests automatically.
+The name, snmpwalk, is given to an SNMP application that runs multiple GETNEXT requests automatically.
 The SNMP GETNEXT request is used to query an enabled device and take SNMP data from a device.
 The snmpwalk command is used because it allows the user to chain GETNEXT requests together without having to enter unique commands for each and every OID or node within a sub-tree.

 The snmpwalk is issued to the root node of the sub-tree so that system information is gathered from every connected node.
 This provides you with an efficient way to collect information from a range of devices like routers and switches.
 The information you collect arrives in the form of OIDs.
 An OID is an object which is part of the MIB within an SNMP-enabled device.

-For Microsoft Windows users, the process of installing snmpwalk on Windows is incredibly simple.
+For Microsoft Windows users, the process of installing snmpwalk in Windows is incredibly simple.